-Why the Holocaust Matters: A Presentation at Tyndale University and Seminary Nov.
-10, 2014
+Why the Holocaust Matters: Presented at Tyndale University and Seminary

 The audacity of evil continues to surprise us.
 Germany considered itself the heart and intellectual leader of Christian civilization—how did the enormity of hate so completely consume its people that the shame still hovers over them?
 That nation had 500,000 Jews out of a population of 70 million—less than .01% of the population.
 Despite the insistent propaganda of the Nazis, the Jewish population in Germany held few great positions of financial or industrial power.
 How were the German people convinced that all their problems—indeed the world’s problems all could be hung on this one people who even today number only.0022 per cent of the world’s population (15 million out of 7.125 billion people).

 It is now 76 years since Kristallnacht and almost 70 years since the liberation of Auschwitz--the murder of six million Jews and millions more who were identified as inferior or degenerate races--yet anti-Semitism is growing again as a world-wide phenomenon.

 Why should these events matter to followers of Jesus of Nazareth –Yeshua our Messiah and Lord, those who were born generations later?